myhdl/myhdl/doc/source/manual/cosimulation.rst

    % iverilog -o bin2gray -Dwidth=4 bin2gray.v dut_bin2gray.v

-This generates a ``bin2gray`` executable for a parameter ``width`` of 4, by compiling the contributing verilog files.
+This generates a ``bin2gray`` executable for a parameter ``width`` of 4, by compiling the contributing Verilog files.

 The simulation itself is run by the ``vvp`` command::